Dubai hotels flushing US$27m down drain every year

 Many hoteliers have woken up to the fact that today's hotel guests are more environmentally aware than ever before and increasingly demanding hotels accommodate best environmental practice.
 By complying with initiatives such as the Green Globe Certification, hotels not only reduce their carbon emissions and save water, according to a survey conducted by UAE-based sustainability specialist consultant, Farnek Avireal, they can also cut their utility costs by around 20%.

 "The research has indicated that the annual utility costs for the 67 five-star hotels in Dubai are around $134 million.
-If each hotel averaged 200 rooms, reduced energy consumption could save around $5.50
+If each hotel averaged 200 rooms, reduced energy consumption could save around $5.50 per room-night, per hotel, or $27 million collectively, not to mention 400,000 tonnes of carbon emissions that would be saved," said Frederique Maurell, Exhibition director, The Hotel Show.

 "In total there are approximately 67,369 hotel rooms and hotel apartments in Dubai, imagine the dramatic effect if all of Dubai's hotels signed-up to reduce their carbon emissions," said Maurell.